pupil-labs/pupil-docs/alpha-lab/gaze-metrics-in-aois/index.md

 ## What Tools Enable This?

 Recent developments in AI have made automating image segmentation easier.
-Not only are new models fast and accurate at masking different objects; now, you can also prompt them using natural language.
+Not only are new models fast and accurate at masking different objects, but now, you can also prompt them using natural language.
 For example, you can simply type _“bottle,”_ and you will get a mask for every bottle in the image, or you can type _“label . shelf . bottle”_ and get all of these complex shapes automatically segmented.

 In this guide, we harness the power of [Grounded Segment Anything](https://arxiv.org/abs/2401.14159) (SAM).
 First, we load our reference image, specify which objects/regions we want to segment, and let Grounded SAM do its magic.
 Then, we use our [Pupil Cloud API](https://api.cloud.pupil-labs.com/v2) to upload the generated segmentation masks and their corresponding labels.
 The masks and labels are added to the Pupil Cloud enrichment and will appear as AOIs ready for computation of metrics.